Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/1_Introduction.md

 # What for?

+Set of videos/animations.
+It has to be short and interactive.

-**1.2. basic reading sheet of what we consider contributors should read before interviewing an Activist.**
+**1.Basic thinks we consider contributors should know before interviewing an Activist.**

 _For everybody who wants to upload “stories” on our page._
-_(see if we can do it in an interactive/merge way for different ‘lebels’ of experience, E.g BBC cooking manual )_

 * Defenitions
   * Activism